josedelrey/seg2gis/README.md

 python -m unittest discover -s tests -v
 ```

-The suite uses synthetic arrays and temporary files; it does not require the
+The suite is self-contained, using synthetic arrays and temporary files.
-INRIA dataset or a trained checkpoint.

 ## Repository map